Description of the Template and Guide

 See More Templates

-• A free meeting agenda template for structured board meetings that put important decisions first.
+A free meeting agenda template for getting your group’s thinking on a problem or situation.
 MS Word and online formats.
-Includes a 19-page detailed instruction guide.
+Includes a 9-page detailed instruction guide.

-• A free meeting agenda template for creating a shared set of work expectations with your remote team.
+A free meeting agenda template for designing the relationship with your new group or team.
 MS Word and online formats.
-Includes a 9-page detailed instruction guide.
+Includes a 16-page detailed instruction guide.

-• A free meeting agenda template for providing business updates to investors and stakeholders.
+A free meeting agenda template for capturing the Values that underly your company strategy.
 MS Word and online formats.
-Includes an 8-page detailed instruction guide.
+Includes a 35-page detailed instruction guide.